dkamm/collatz/README.md

+## Collatz Tree
-This is a repo of my toying with the Collatz.
+This is a repo of my toying with the Collatz problem.
 For the writeup, see [collatz_tree.ipynb](https://github.com/dkamm/collatz/blob/master/collatz_tree.ipynb)

 There are 2 code files.